anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 1. Maintain a league website to keep Managers and players apprised of the state of the league.
 1. Judge and take action on all circumstances not covered in the Constitution and By-Laws in good faith and furtherance of the stated goals and principles of the league.
 1. Interpret the rules and by-laws of this Constitution and make appropriate decisions thereof.
-   1. Decisions of the President may be appealed to the Rules and Competition Committee.
+   1. Decisions of the Commissioner may be appealed to the Rules and Competition Committee.
 Appeals must be presented in writing and must contain specific grounds for the appeal.

 ### Treasurer
-The Treasurer shall be responsible for the League’s monetary assets and its proper handling and distribution as ordered by the league and its President.
+The Treasurer shall be responsible for the League’s monetary assets and its proper handling and distribution as ordered by the league and its Commissioner.

 ### Rules and Competition Committee
-The Rules and Competition Committee, to be made up of the President and two (2) appointed franchise holders.
-An alternate member shall be appointed by the president if a committee member is unavailable or conflicted (i.e. the matter under consideration involves a player of the committee member’s team or the committee member), shall meet and take action concerning:
+The Rules and Competition Committee, to be made up of the Commissioner and two (2) appointed franchise holders.
+An alternate member shall be appointed by the Commissioner if a committee member is unavailable or conflicted (i.e. the matter under consideration involves a player of the committee member’s team or the committee member), shall meet and take action concerning:

 1. Official protests
 1. Disciplinary matters referred to the committee pursuant to [Standings And Postseason](#standings-and-postseason)
-1. Any decision of the President that has been officially appealed.
+1. Any decision of the Commissioner that has been officially appealed.

 ### Compensation
 All officers other than the Rules Committee members, shall be granted compensation for time and expenses.

 ## Meetings and Voting
 Per [Annual Meeting](#annual-meeting), the League shall hold an annual meeting.
-In addition, per 4.2, the President may call additional meetings.
+In addition, per 4.2, the Commissioner may call additional meetings.

 ### Voting Privileges
 Each franchise with voting privileges as specified in [Classification; Standing](#classification-standing) shall have one (1) vote at league meetings, regardless of the number of representatives the franchise has sent to the meeting.

-### President’s Role
+### Commissioner’s Role
-The President shall chair the meeting.
-If the President is also a franchise holder, he must designate another person from his franchise to represent the team at league meetings.
-The President can only vote in the event of a tie vote among the members present at the meeting.
+The Commissioner shall chair the meeting.
+If the Commissioner is also a franchise holder, he must designate another person from his franchise to represent the team at league meetings.
+The Commissioner can only vote in the event of a tie vote among the members present at the meeting.

 ### Voting Decisions
 A 2/3 vote is necessary to: